DishantX/Bye-Bye-YouTube-Ads/README.md

 1. **Add a Userscript Manager**

-> Install Tampermonkey (recommended) or Greasemonkey extension in your Chrome/Edge/Brave/Firefox browser.
+> Install Tampermonkey extension in your Chrome/Edge/Brave/Firefox browser.

 2. **Install the Script**